ThiagoGuimmaraess/photo-book/README.md

 # photo-book

-This is a photo-sharing website
+This is a photo sharing website

 Isso é um site de compartilhamento de fotos.